Simply more festivals.

 To the Festival

-Retrospective Takeover Festival 2024
+Takeover Festival

 At Takeover, it is all about dreaming, inventing, dancing, and above all trying things out.
 For the future.
 For the spirit of togetherness.
 For music.
 With stunning acts and exciting workshops in a stylish atmosphere.
 Give it a try at Takeover!